MannyG3/SimonGame-Challenge/README.md

 Simon Game Challenge: Test Your Memory and Skills!
 Are you ready to challenge your memory and reflexes?
 Look no further than the Simon Game Challenge!
-This project, built using your preferred programming language and framework, is a classic test of recollection and quick thinking.
+This project, built using Javascript, Html/CSS, is a classic test of recollection and quick thinking.

 The Game: